 2. Workin’ 9 til 5

-If you’re like most students, you’ll probably want to spend your summer break raking in the most cash you can in the limited time off you have.
-Keep in mind the maximum hours you can work on a student visa and check out our tips for applying for jobs in Brisbane.
+If you're like most students, you’ll probably want to spend your summer break raking in the most cash you can in the limited time off you have.
+Keep in mind the maximum hours you can work on a student visa and check out our tips for finding holiday work and part-time work in hospitality.

 If you just want to rack up as much work experience as you can, look into volunteering - the Brisbane Student Hub Facebook page and the Volunteering Queensland website are good places to start.
 Your institution's careers office may also have opportunities listed.